 Our national flu program is very popular and is generally booked out months in advance.
 Changing the confirmed date of your onsite vaccination programme is at the discretion of the National Flu Coordinator based on scheduling and resourcing.
 Programs will not be rescheduled under a week out.

-If you have purchased onsite Quadrivalent vouchers you may contact the National Flu Coordinator after your program to exchange onsite Quadrivalent vouchers for in clinic Quadrivalent vouchers.
-You will not be able to exchange Trivalent vouchers.
+If you have purchased onsite vouchers you may contact the National Flu Coordinator after your program to exchange onsite vouchers for in clinic vouchers.

-No. Vouchers can only be redeemed at a Sonic HealthPlus Clinic.
+No. Vouchers can only be redeemed at a Sonic HealthPlus or Travel Doctor-TMVC Clinic.

-Vouchers can only be redeemed at a Sonic HealthPlus Clinic.
-Sonic HealthPlus has over 50 clinics across Australia and vouchers can be redeemed at any of these clinics before 30 August 2016.
-To find your nearest clinic click Here.
+Vouchers can only be redeemed at a Sonic HealthPlus, or Travel Doctor-TMVC Clinic.
+Sonic HealthPlus has over 50 clinics across Australia and vouchers can be redeemed at any of these clinics before 31 August 2018.
+To find your nearest clinic click here.